hominhquan/owncloud_backup_script/README.md

 Using crontab as root, as it needs to access to protected 'data' folder

 ```
+sudo crontab -e

-# Every two days, at 0h00
+# Then add this line.
+Every two days, at 0h00
 0 0 */2 * * bash /path/to/owncloud_backup.sh --backup --mega
 ```